 Let’s find out why.Apple Will Hold Event on October 16, But We May Not Get the iPad Pro Until 2015

 “It’s been way too long.”
-That’s the type of thing you’d say to a friend you haven’t seen for [...]
+That’s the type of thing you’d say to a friend you haven’t seen for ages, and it seems fitting that this is the tagline [...]

 Today, when Apple sent out press invites to its October 16 event set to take place at its Cupertino campus next week, the company PR team decided to go with text that was firmly “tongue in cheek.”